tesseract-ocr/tessapi/README.md

 # Tesseract Source Code Documentation

-This documentation was build with Doxygen from the [Tesseract source code](https://github.com/tesseract-ocr/tesseract).
+This documentation was built with Doxygen from the [Tesseract source code](https://github.com/tesseract-ocr/tesseract).

 - [3.05.02](3.05.02/)